adeolaxdeus/alx-low_level_programming/README.md

 * 0x0E-structures_typedef - What are structures, when, why and how to use them.
 How to use typedef.

 * 0x0D-preprocessor
     *   What are macros and how to use them
     *   What are the most common predefined macros
     *   How to include guard your header files

 * 0x0E-structures_typedef -
     *   What are structures, when, why and how to use them
     *   How to use typedef

+* 0x0F-function_pointers -
+    *   What are function pointers and how to use them
+    *   What does a function pointer exactly hold
+    * Where does a function pointer point to in the virtual memory

 *